Maia23/PlantsVsZombies/README.md

 # PlantsVsZombies

-First year final project for my HND Computer Science
+First year's final project for my HND Computer Science.

+Goal was to create a copy of the famous game Plants Vs Zombies using Java and the graphical library JavaFX